metalmerge/metalmerge/README.md

 ## About Me

-I'm a passionate developer with a fervent interest in robotics and automation.
+I'm a developer who enjoys tinkering with code and plans to go into robotics automation.

 ## GitHub Stats